Earn more money with these five salary negotiation tips

 Here’s a salary negotiation script example you can use to help get you started.

-With these five salary negotiation tactics that everyone can use to negotiate starting salary, you can significantly increase your starting salary when you start a new job.
+With these five salary negotiation tips, you can significantly increase your starting salary when you start a new job.